elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> The template method pattern is useful when you want to define a skeletal structure of an algorithm in JavaScript and allow subclasses to customize some steps.
+      <strong>Interview Response:</strong> You can use the Template Method when you want to let clients extend only particular steps of an algorithm, but not the whole algorithm or its structure.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> When to Use the Template Method Pattern.
+      <strong>Technical Response:</strong> The template method pattern is useful when you want to define a skeletal structure of an algorithm in JavaScript and allow subclasses to customize some steps.<br/><br/><strong>When to Use the Template Method Pattern:</strong>
     </div>
     <br />
     <div></div>